ProjectOpenSea/opensea-erc1155/README.md

 yarn truffle migrate --network rinkeby
 ```

+### Troubleshooting

+#### It doesn't compile!
+Install truffle locally: `yarn add truffle`.
+Then run `yarn truffle migrate ...`.

+You can also debug just the compile step by running `yarn truffle compile`.

+#### It doesn't deploy anything!
+This is often due to the truffle-hdwallet provider not being able to connect.
+Go to infura.io and create a new Infura project.
+Use your "project ID" as your new `INFURA_KEY` and make sure you export that command-line variable above.

 ### Minting tokens.

 After deploying to the Rinkeby network, there will be a contract on Rinkeby that will be viewable on [Rinkeby Etherscan](https://rinkeby.etherscan.io).
 For example, here is a [recently deployed contract](https://rinkeby.etherscan.io/address/0xeba05c5521a3b81e23d15ae9b2d07524bc453561).
 You should set this contract address and the address of your Metamask account as environment variables when running the minting script: